-The benefit of our approach is that it can utilize existing reachability analyses for depth-bounded systems to obtain the inductive invariant [27], and existing termination analyses for numerical programs [6, 22].
+The benefit of our approach is that it can utilize existing reachability analyses for depth-bounded systems to obtain the inductive invariant [26], and existing termination analyses for numerical programs [5, 21].
 We have implemented our method in a proto-type tool and applied it to prove liveness properties of various concurrent systems, including nonblocking algorithms such as Treiber's stack, as well as distributed processes.
 These systems are beyond the scope of traditional counter abstraction techniques.

 Contributions.
-We present the first automatic technique for proving fair termination of depth-bounded systems.
+We are the first to present an automatic technique for proving fair termination of depth-bounded systems.
 Our technique enables the automated verification of liveness properties for a large class of concurrent infinite-state systems.
-What makes our approach unique is the way in which it exploits the monotonicity of the system.
-Our algorithmic technique of computing a numerical abstraction from an inductive invariant, introduced in this paper, promises applications beyond liveness properties.
-For instance, the same technique can be used to strengthen an inductive invariant of a depth-bounded system with numerical constraints, enabling proofs of complex safety properties.
+What makes our approach unique is the way in which it exploits the well-structuredness of the analyzed system.
+Our algorithmic technique of computing a numerical abstraction from an inductive invariant, which we introduce in this paper, promises interesting applications beyond depth-bounded systems and liveness.
+For instance, the same technique can be used to strengthen a given inductive invariant of a depth-bounded system with numerical constraints, enabling proofs of complex safety properties.